Updated:

 Fun Times Mobile Application’s Business Strategy Essay (Critical Writing)

-Exclusively available on IvyPanda Available only on IvyPanda
+Exclusively available on Available only on IvyPanda® Made by Human No AI

 Executive Summary

 The entertainment industry in the UK has been growing for the last decade or two.
 There are more people who are willing to perform and share their talents with the rest of their communities.
 It should be noted that technology and innovation have helped push this industry further.
 This is due to the ease of access to performances and other related activities.
-It is prudent to state that often, paid performances are done either in restaurants, bars or events.
+It is prudent to state that often, paid performances are done either in restaurants, bars, or events.
 However, this has not stopped people in the creative industry from performing in the streets.
-This applies especially to up and coming artists.
+This applies especially to up-and-coming artists.
 Critically, professional stand-up comedy has been boosted by events that take place around the UK.
-The organisers have focused more on live special events that also bring in international artists.
+The organizers have focused more on live special events that also bring in international artists.
 It can be argued that there is still plenty of activities that can be done to further the sub-section of stand-up comedy in the entertainment industry in the UK.
 This business plan proposes the use of Fun Times, a point-and-know mobile application that allows users to get information about stand-up comedy in London.

 Business Details

 Fun Times is a mobile application that is compatible with both Android and iPhones.
 The application focuses on giving the user all the information he or she needs in regards to stand-up comedy in the UK.
-It should be noted that the app will indicate the location, restaurant or bar that the show will be taking place.
+It should be noted that the app will indicate the location, restaurant, or bar that the show will be taking place.
 Critically, the innovation will target consumers based on the provision of unique information about stand-up comedy.
 Apart from the data, the mobile app will also indicate local and international headliners to these shows.
 Further, there will be reviews of the restaurants and bars that will host the shows.

 It can be debated that one of the key attractions of using the app is that users will also be able to wine and dine in some of the restaurants and bars.
 The beverages will be both alcoholic and non-alcoholic to cater for the needs of all the clients who visit the restaurant for purposes of entertainment.
 Further, the company will host various events in a bid to attract clients and further enhance the bottom line.
-For example, some of the events that will be hosted in the restaurants include wine tasting events and specific activities that celebrate the cultures of the different foods that are all accompanied by stand-up comedy.
+For example, some of the events that will be hosted in the restaurants include wine-tasting events and specific activities that celebrate the cultures of the different foods that are all accompanied by stand-up comedy.
 It is expected that these parties will allow the public to interact better with the application as well.
 Richardson and Ariffin (2019) note that there are numerous reasons why consumers appreciate constant interaction with their preferred brands.

 Mission

-The mission of Fun Times is to prepare, inform and educate the public about different stand-up comedy acts that are taking place in various restaurants and bars across London.
+The mission of Fun Times is to prepare, inform, and educate the public about different stand-up comedy acts that are taking place in various restaurants and bars across London.

 Vision